Accelize/drm/doc/index.rst

 Overview
 --------

-The DRM platform is based on a licensing mechanism, where license keys including activation codes are delivered to the FPGA to control the behavior of IP cores, and where metering information is retrieved from the FPGA and stored in a database to measure the usage of all IP cores.
+The Accelize DRM is based on a licensing mechanism, where license keys including activation codes are delivered to the FPGA to control the behavior of IP cores, and where metering information is retrieved from the FPGA and stored in a database to measure the usage of all IP cores.
 The metering information is